Mission and Goals

 Our learning outcomes

-Students engaged in programs, initiatives, and experiences offered by Student Affairs will:
+Students engaged in programs, initiatives, and experiences offered by Student Affairs and Advancement will:

 - Understand and act as ethically and civically engaged leaders.

-- Learn and demonstrate personal responsibility and accountability.
+- Acquire and demonstrate personal responsibility and accountability.

 - Obtain and apply intercultural knowledge to thrive in our global society.